Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that displays a confused smiley "(Ôo)' 2-hellofile
-This file displays the content of the /etc/passwd file
+This file displays the content of the /etc/passwd file 3-twofiles
+This file displays content of /etc/passwd /etc/hosts